rixx/books.rixx.de/data/reviews/richard-s-gallagher/the-customer-service-survival-kit/index.md

 plan:
   date_added: '2020-05-08'
 related_books:
+- book: francois-de-callieres/on-the-manner-of-negotiating-with-princes
+  text: A slightly older version of this manual.
 - book: gretchen-mcculloch/because-internet
   text: Combining these two books into a style guide for appropriate communication would be interesting.
 - book: per-leo/mit-rechten-reden-ein-leitfaden